 - 10. I kept running away from home and one of the places I ran to was my grandfather's.
 Another time I ran away and ended up knocking on the orphanage door to be taken in.
 Another time I stayed out all night and made myself a little den up against the church in the town centre.
 The police found me and took me back.
 The social work stepped in at this time and in 1958 I was put in the Children's Shelter at Laurel Bank in Dundee.
 I believe another name for the shelter was the Children's Shelter for Cruelty to Children, so they must have known what was happening at home. - 11.
 I was there until that year when I was put into Dr Barnardo's Home at South Oswald Road in Edinburgh, where I stayed for about a year-and-a-half.
 I think I went there because it was more long-term residential care.
 This had all been organised by the social work department.
 In all my time with the social work, the head woman in Dundee was a Miss Harring. - 12.
 I went home for the Easter holidays in April 1959 at my mother's request and my records state that I was reluctant to leave.
 I think my step-father was away working and when he wasn't around things weren't so bad.
 I returned home in July for four weeks, but my mother apparently claimed at that time that she was unable to cope with me.
 After each trip home I went back to Dr Barnardo's. - 13.
-In parents 1959 I had a holiday with an elderly couple in Fife who were foster parents.
-They lived in Lochore and were called Mr and Mrs and Mrs and Mrs and I enjoyed it there and they asked for me to stay.
-I went back to Dr Barnardo's and in and 1960 I went to live with Mr and Mrs and - 14.
-In August my mother asked to have me home for a holiday.
+In 1959 I had a holiday with an elderly couple in Fife who were foster parents.
+They lived in Lochore and were called Mr and Mrs .
+I enjoyed it there and they asked for me to stay.
+I went back to Dr Barnardo's and in 1960 I went to live with Mr and Mrs .
+I was only there until when Mrs was taken into hospital with pneumonia.
+Mr couldn't cope so I was put back into care at Dr Barnardo's. - 14.
+In my mother asked to have me home for a holiday.
 The social work record says that this was so successful, it was decided I would have two consecutive six month trial periods at home.